securing/gattacker/hookFunctions/README.md

 2018.07.09 10:49:53.514 | < W | **f0 | **f1 | 25***********************************56
 ```

-And could be replay after with GATTacker or readapted for nRF connect with ``gattacker2nrf.js`` to replay them as macros.
+And could be replayed after with GATTacker, or readapted for nRF connect with ``gattacker2nrf.js`` to kept them as macros in the application to be replayed also.